Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

     d.
 Name: `description` Value: `"Compliance Classifier Web Service"` (Note the double quotes around description value).

 **Note**:

-    a.
-Keep the scope for the variables to `Deploy & Test` stage.
+    - Keep the scope for the variables to `Deploy & Test` stage.

-    b The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.
+    - The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.

 ![Add four pipeline variables as name value pairs and save.](media/devops-release-pipeline-08.png 'Add Pipeline Variables')